 - Remote access to lines.
 You can call using ISDN or analog lines in a different office or even in a different country.

 - Simple network architecture.
 Reduced network complexity thanks to convergence of voice, data and video networks.
 Elimination of media gateways: SIP trunking doesn’t require additional hardware.

 - Rich UC&C features.
-Leverage front-end Unified Communication & Collaboration features and WebRTC to increase mobility, boost workplace efficiency, improve employee engagement and enhance customer service.
+Leverage the latest Unified Communication & Collaboration features and WebRTC to increase mobility, boost workplace efficiency, improve employee engagement and enhance customer service.